 Based on this relationship, Setterfield (2013) concludes that there is only one specific case in which the economy does not face a labour constraint: $\delta + \nu = 1$.
 In this case, y_P and y grow at the same rate not only in the long run, but also in the short run.
+Thereby, the economy does not present variations in the degree of capacity utilization, and there is no need for reconciliation.
 However, if $\delta + \nu < 1$, then the economy faces labour constraints, which requires a reconciliation between supply and demand.